clojang/clojang/docs/source/30-talking-to-servers.md

 ## LFE Client with Clojure Server

 In the case of an LFE server, Erlang/OTP defined the service specification (i.e., ``gen_server``), but there is no analog in Clojure (core, anyway; the [Pulsar](http://docs.paralleluniverse.co/pulsar/#behaviors) library provides an OTP-inspired ``gen-server``).
 Sticking with the RPC example, there is no OTP-compliant mechanism for making calls on remote nodes in Clojure.
-This, of course, makes a great deal of sense since the OTP RPC mechanism is very specific to the Erlang VM.
+This, of course, is no surprise, since the OTP RPC mechanism is very specific to the Erlang VM.

 That being said, it's "simply" sturctured message passing, and there's no reason we cannot implement our own RPC server -- we just need to be able to hanle RPC messages.
 The Clojang library offers just this, and in fact, will automatically parse RPC-type messages sent from an Erlang VM node (in our case, LFE, but the mechanism is dialect-agnostic).